MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/guides/pc-authoring.md

 > [!NOTE]
 > It’s a good practice to take a photo or video of the base physical object and location and upload the photo or video to the **digital anchor** reference box.
-To capture a photo or video from HoloLens, see [Mixed reality capture](https://docs.microsoft.com/windows/mixed-reality/mixed-reality-capture).
+To capture a photo or video from [!include[pn-hololens](../includes/pn-hololens.md)], see [Mixed reality capture](https://docs.microsoft.com/windows/mixed-reality/mixed-reality-capture).
 You might also want to customize the instructions in the **Operator instructions** box to provide more specific directions.

-When you switch to HoloLens authoring, you'll use a gesture to place the 3D representation directly over the physical object in your work environment.
+When you switch to [!include[pn-hololens](../includes/pn-hololens.md)] authoring, you'll use a gesture to place the 3D representation directly over the physical object in your work environment.

 #### Best practices for digital anchors